yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Infrastructure edition.md

 3. From the Kubernetes dashboard, under "Discovery and Load Balancing", select "Services".

-4. Click the triple vertical dots on the right the the "web" service and then select "Delete".
+4. Click the triple vertical dots on the right the "web" service and then select "Delete".
 When prompted, click "Delete" again.

     ![A screenshot of the Kubernetes management dashboard showing how to delete a deployment.](media/Ex2-Task4.4.png)